topdev112/flutter-timy-messenger/README.md

 - [Building a Messaging App in Flutter — Part II: Main Method](https://beltran.work/blog/building-a-messaging-app-in-flutter-part-ii-main-method/)
 - [Building a Messaging App in Flutter — Part III: Redux](https://beltran.work/blog/building-a-messaging-app-in-flutter-part-iii-redux/)

-# About

-The concept for Timy was created and developed by [kaalita](https://github.com/kaalita) and [philippmoeser](https://github.com/philippmoeser).
-The initial version is a MVP messaging app focusing on organising events among groups.

-We hope this project can be a reference or building block for your next flutter app. 🚀